terraindata/terrain/README.md

 	e.g. Don't do `.first, .second, .third .thirds-kid, .fourth[type=text]`, but rather put a newline after every comma.
 6. CSS classes are named with `-`. e.g. `blue-and-black` or `white-and-gold`
-7. `TODO` should be treated like poison.
+7. `// TODO` should be treated like poison.
 	Why write `TODO` when you can do it correctly right now?
 Tech debt is evil.
 The Death Star was built upon tech debt, and look what happened to it. `Tech Debt == Death Star` is truthy.
+	But if you absolutely have to leave something for later or make a reminder note, write `// TODO [something I can't do right now]` so that we can keep track.
 8. Optimal directory size is two to five files.
 	No directories in `src` with over ten files.
 	No objects / namespaces with over ten keys.